Patrick G. and Shirley W. Ryan Center for the Musical Arts

 1815 Chicago Avenue is a lively hub of the Department of Communication Studies, housing nationally known faculty who specialize in rhetoric, media, and public culture.

 The National High School Institute, Northwestern’s premier university-based summer program for outstanding high school students, is headquartered at 617 Noyes in Evanston.
 Students from all over the country converge on campus each summertime to take part in immersive weeks-long programs in theatre, film, or debate.
 Schedules are rigorous, and classes and rehearsals demanding, but college-bound teens walk away with extraordinary experiences, thanks to professional-level teachers and practitioners and the School of Communication’s state-of-the-art facilities and equipment.
 Administration and support services are offered through 617 Noyes.

 The School of Communication’s Chicago campus hub is in Abbott Hall, on scenic Lake Shore Drive.
 It includes our Center for Communication and Health, which houses the graduate programs in Health Communication.
-Abbott Hall also is home to the School’s MFA program in Acting, and its recently completed facility includes multiple production-ready theatres, instructional studios, and space for digital media creation.
+Abbott Hall also is home to The Virginia Wadsworth Wirtz Center for Performing and Media Arts in Chicago.
+Its recently completed facility includes multiple production-ready theaters, instructional studios, and space for digital media creation.